PrincetonUniversity/STELLOPT/README_mscompile.md

 make: *** [makefile:41: clean_release] Error 2

 - This error appears to be pop up because the MPI environment doesn't declare the data type for the "comm" variable in the new mpi_inc
+----> Fixed by Sam for LIBSTELL.
+NEEDS TO BE APPLIED TO OTHER MODULES

 =========================